Paul Bearer: NWA Total Nonstop Action (2002–2003)

-Return to WWE (2003–2005, 2007)
+Return to WWE (2003–2013)

 On October 3, 2003, he signed a new three-year contract with WWE.
 When Jim Ross contacted him about rejoining the company, Bearer at first refused the offer, but Ross then called again with an offer.
 At that time, he was suffering from health problems and depression related to his obesity and underwent gastric bypass surgery on November 25, 2003.
 As a signing bonus, WWE agreed to pay for the surgery, as Ross promised.

 After recovering, he reappeared as Paul Bearer on March 14, 2004, at WrestleMania XX, alongside Undertaker in a match against Kane.

-In spring of 2004, Paul Bearer was kidnapped by The Dudley Boyz under the direction of Paul Heyman; this was set up in order to temporarily write Bearer out of WWE story lines because he had to undergo emergency gallbladder surgery on May 24, 2004, after suddenly developing gallstones, a common side effect of gastric bypass surgery.
+In spring of 2004, Paul Bearer was kidnapped by The Dudley Boyz under the direction of Paul Heyman; this was set up in order to temporarily write Bearer out of WWE storylines because he had to undergo emergency gallbladder surgery on May 24, 2004, after suddenly developing gallstones, a common side effect of gastric bypass surgery.

 For the June 27, 2004, pay-per-view The Great American Bash, a match pitting The Undertaker against both of The Dudley Boyz was booked.
 Paul Bearer was encased in a glass "crypt" at ringside, covered up to his chest in cement.
 Heyman demanded The Undertaker throw the match or Bearer would be suffocated in cement.

 The Undertaker won the match but proceeded afterwards to pull the lever that sent cement into the crypt, completely burying Paul Bearer, suffocating him.
 On the following week's SmackDown!, Bearer was acknowledged to be alive, although gravely injured, for storyline purposes; the rehearsal taping earlier in the day of The Great American Bash – with The Undertaker ad-libbing and only half of the stunt complete, in an empty arena – was leaked onto the internet dirt sheets and actually broadcast live by accident in many of the television markets.
 As he had two years remaining on his contract, however, Bearer was used as a booker for the company up until WWE decided to terminate his contract on April 11, 2005.

 On June 10, 2005, Bearer announced that he had signed a new deal with WWE, allowing it to market his personality and requiring he attend autograph sessions, make promotional appearances and occasionally work television and house shows.
 In late January 2007, at a SmackDown!/ECW house show in Mobile, Alabama, Bearer joined The Brothers of Destruction at ringside, carrying the original urn.